 The following are some of the more significant developments that were introduced in Maltese tax law during 2020 - 2021:

-- Reduced rates of stamp duty and final tax on the first €400,000 transfer value on transfers of immovable property situated in Malta or real rights thereon.
+Reduced rates of stamp duty and final tax on the first €400,000 transfer value on transfers of immovable property situated in Malta or real rights thereon, in terms of the Covid19 recovery measures.

 - A reduced rate of 1.5% stamp duty with respect to gratuitous transfers of marketable securities owned by individuals and commercial tenements used in a family business to certain family members has been extended up to 31 December 2021.